Jeedella/Plantenna_2_Node/README.md

 The brief steps that need to be taken in order to setup an Ubuntu VM for setting up the zephyr build environment and programming the nRF can be found below.
 It has been tested to work with Virtual box version 6.1.18, Ubuntu server version 20.04.1 and the nRF command-line-tools version 10.12.1.
 1. Install [Virtual box](https://www.virtualbox.org/) and download the [Ubuntu server ISO](https://ubuntu.com/download/server).
-2. Create a new VM having with disk size of atleast 20GB.
+2. Create a new VM having with disk size of around 20GB.
 3. Change the network adaptor settings of the VM to bridged to allow for ssh access later on.
 4. Insert the Ubuntu ISO in the VM's optical drive and start the VM.
 5. Follow the Ubuntu installation leaving all options on default.
 When asked for installing openSSH, check the box to install it.